chroma-core/docs/docs/api-reference.md

 :::note
 This is a quick cheatsheet of the API.
 For full API docs, refer to the JS and Python docs in the sidebar.

+REST API docs can be viewed at http://localhost:8000/docs (the URL may vary depending on where and how you run the Chroma server).
 :::

 ---